 If you’re looking for a VR-like experience to fully immerse yourself in the game you're playing, get the Audeze Mobius.
-They sound great, but also have unique features that set them apart from other gaming headsets we've reviewed so far.
-They have head-tracking and a 3D audio feature, which simulates an excellent and spacious virtual soundstage, especially for a closed-back design.
-Unfortunately, we couldn’t measure this effect accurately with our current test bench, but you can check out our video review to experience the 3D audio for yourself.
+They don’t have as many customizable sound and mic options as the SteelSeries Arctis Pro GameDAC, but they have head-tracking and a 3D audio features, which create a spacious virtual soundstage.
+Unfortunately, we couldn’t accurately capture these effects with our current tests, but you can check out our video review to experience the 3D audio for yourself.

-The G933 are compatible with the Logitech Gaming software which offers a ton of customization options like an EQ, surround sound effects, microphone, and volume levels, as well as swappable profiles with saved personal settings and an adjustable audio off timer.
-You can also set your profiles to the programmable buttons and switch between them on-the-fly depending on what game you’re playing.
-This makes them especially great for PC since you can only set the programmable buttons via the software which is not available on consoles.
+The G933 are compatible with the Logitech Gaming software which offers a ton of customization options like a graphic EQ, surround sound effects, microphone and volume levels, as well as swappable profiles with saved personal settings.
+You can set your personalized profiles to the programmable buttons and switch between them on-the-fly depending on what game you’re playing.
+They have great low latency wireless connection with their USB transmitter and are compatible with PS4 as well.

-On the downside, since they are wireless, they have a battery life, which isn’t the best at 12 hours with RGB lighting off.
-They also take 4 hours to fully charge, which is a bit high even for a gaming headset.
-You can still use the G933 while it’s charging, though, so if you don’t mind the wire, this shouldn’t be too much of a concern sitting at your computer desk.
-They also have great low latency (22ms) if used wirelessly with the USB dongle.
+On the downside, their battery life isn’t the best at 12 hours with RGB lighting off.
+They also take nearly 4 hours to fully charge, which is a bit high even for a gaming headset.
+Thankfully, they have an adjustable auto-off timer to help save power.
+You can also use them while they charge if you don’t mind having a wired connection for a bit.

-If you’re looking for a gaming headset that has a unique gamer-centric design with a comfortable fit, get the wireless Corsair Void RGB.
-It doesn't sound quite as good as the Logitech G933 and feels a bit more cheaply made, but it has a cool look that stands out.
-True to its name, the Void RGB features RGB lighting on the cups and has a futuristic style that is also quite comfortable.
-These headphones are well-built, with nice padding covered in porous fabric that is decently breathable.
+If you’re looking for a gaming headset that has a more unique gamer-centric design with a comfortable fit, get the wireless Corsair Void RGB.
+They don’t sound quite as good as the Logitech G933 and they feel a bit more cheaply made, but they have a cool look that stands out.
+True to their name, the Void RGB feature RGB lighting on the cups and have a futuristic style that is also quite comfortable.
+They’re well-built headphones with nice padding covered in porous fabric that is decently breathable.
 They don’t clamp down too hard, which makes them comfortable for long gaming sessions, and have a good wireless range—perfect for gaming from the couch.

-Although the Void RGB sound decent, they have very poor noise isolation and leak a lot of sound.
-These headphones are best-suited for gaming in a quiet room alone or with people who don’t mind hearing your game coming out of the headset.
-The microphone is good, though, and the Corsair Utility Engine app for Windows offers a decent number of customizable features, like a parametric EQ.
-If you like the design, the Corsair Void RGB are decent gaming headphones for less than $100.
+Although most gaming headphones don’t isolate very well, the Corsair Void RGB have particularly poor noise isolation and leak more sound than the other recommendations on this list.
+They’re best-suited for gaming in a quiet room alone or with people who don’t mind hearing your game coming out of the headphones.
+The microphone is good, though, and the Corsair Utility Engine app for Windows offers a fair number of customizable features, like a graphic EQ.
+If you like the design, the Corsair Void RGB are decent gaming headphones overall.

 If you like the casual design of the Logitech G433 but want a slightly better-built headset for around the same price, get the Corsair HS60 instead.
-They might not have RGB lighting like the Corsair Void and they aren’t wireless, but the HS60 headphones offer great value at their low price point.
-They have great build quality and have well-padded earpads and headband for long gaming sessions.
+They might not have RGB lighting like the Corsair Void and they aren’t wireless, but the HS60 provide great value for their low price point.
+They have great build quality and have a well-padded headband and earpads for long gaming sessions.
 The HS60 have a good default sound profile, and are also compatible with the iCUE software and give you access to presets and an EQ.

-On the downside, they don’t isolate much noise and the cable’s length also limits your range.
-People with glasses might also hear loss in bass with a break in the seal.
+On the downside, their microphone performance is a bit disappointing for gaming headphones.
+It should be fine for most gamers but doesn’t sound as clear as the mic of the Logitech G433.
+People with glasses might also have reduced bass performance if they can’t get a good seal.
 Nevertheless, the HS60 is one of the better-built budget gaming headsets we’ve tested so far, and it offers great performance for an affordable price.

 Our recommendations above are what we think are currently the best gaming headsets for PC to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).